lycheeverse/lychee/README.md

 Arguments:
   <inputs>...
           The inputs (where to get links to check from).
-          These can be: files (e.g. `README.md`), file globs (e.g. `"~/git/*/README.md"`), remote URLs (e.g. `https://example.com/README.md`) or standard input (`-`).
+          These can be: files (e.g. `README.md`),
+                        file globs (e.g. `"~/git/*/README.md"`),
+                        remote URLs (e.g. `https://example.com/README.md`) or
+                        standard input (`-`)

-          NOTE: Use `--` to separate inputs from options that allow multiple arguments
+          NOTE: Use `--` to separate inputs from options that allow multiple arguments.

 Options:
   -a, --accept <ACCEPT>
-          A List of accepted status codes for valid links
+          A List of accepted status codes for valid links.
           The following accept range syntax is supported: [start]..[[=]end]|code.

           Some valid examples are:
           - 200 (accepts the 200 status code only)
           - ..204 (accepts any status code < 204)
           - ..=204 (accepts any status code <= 204)
           - 200..=204 (accepts any status code from 200 to 204 inclusive)
           - 200..205 (accepts any status code from 200 to 205 excluding 205, same as 200..=204)

-          Use "lychee --accept '200..=204, 429, 500' <inputs>..." to provide a comma- separated list of accepted status codes.
+          Use "lychee --accept '200..=204, 429, 500' <inputs>..." to provide a comma-separated list of accepted status codes.
 This example will accept 200, 201, 202, 203, 204, 429, and 500 as valid status codes.

           [default: 100..=103,200..=299]